 Russian traces of Lee Harvey Oswald

-On November 24, 1963 was killed Lee Harvey Oswald, the only suspect in the Kennedy assassination.
-One year and a half before his death Lee returned to America from the Soviet Union.
+On November 24, 1963 Lee Harvey Oswald, the only suspect in the Kennedy assassination, was killed.
+One year and a half before his death Lee had returned to America from the Soviet Union.

 Russian traces of Lee Harvey Oswald.